Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_filament.md

 Configure a filament monitor using [M591](/User_manual/Reference/Gcodes/M591).
 The action on a filament error depends on the version of RepRapFirmware your Duet is running.

+## Tabs {.tabset}

+### RepRapFirmware 3.4 and later

 In **RRF 3.4 and later**, the action on a filament error is to:
-* run filament-error#.g if available, where # is the extruder number
+* run filament-error.g if available.
+The extruder number is passed in the D parameter, and it does not pause the print.
-* failing that run filament-error.g if available
 * failing that the Duet enters the Pausing state, shows a message on all available targets with the type of filament error, and invokes system macro pause.g.
 The job is paused and will need manual intervention to resume the print.
 * Note if you use a filament-error macro, there is no pause unless you put an [M25](/User_manual/Reference/Gcodes/M25) in the macro.
 If the job is paused, it will require manual intervention, or [M24](/User_manual/Reference/Gcodes/M24) in the macro, to resume the print.

+**Note that filament monitoring in RRF is only active when printing from SD card.**

+### RepRapFirmware 3.2 and 3.3

+In **RRF 3.2 and 3.3**, the action on a filament error is to:
+* print is paused
+* run filament-error#.g if available, where # is the extruder number
+* failing that run filament-error.g if available
+* failing that the Duet enters the Pausing state, shows a message on all available targets with the type of filament error, and invokes system macro pause.g.
-**RRF 3.2 and 3.3** is the same as RRF 3.4 and later, except the print is paused first. filament-error#.g or filament-error.g is run instead of pause.g if one of them exists.
-However, as the job is paused, you will need manual intervention to resume the print (M24 cannot be called from within any pause macro, which is what the filament-error macros are).
+* The job is paused and will need manual intervention to resume the print (M24 cannot be called from within any pause macro, which is what the filament-error macros are).

+**Note that filament monitoring in RRF is only active when printing from SD card.**

+### RepRapFirmware 1.19 to 3.1.1

 **RRF 1.19 to 3.1.1** does not support filament-error macros.
 The action on a filament error is to enter the Pausing state, show a message on all available targets with the type of filament error, and invoke system macro pause.g.
 The job is paused and will need manual intervention to resume the print.

-For all firmware versions, **note that filament monitoring in RRF is only active when printing from SD card.**

 # Connecting a filament sensor